cnapy-org/CNApy/README.md

 ## Install CNApy with conda

+We use conda as package manager to install CNApy.
+You can use [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 1. Create a conda environment with all dependencies
     ```sh
     conda create -n cnapy-1.0.0 -c conda-forge -c cnapy cnapy=1.0.0